owen9825/git_workflow/README.md

 In order to preserve your commits with the functionality you intended, there are some practical habits:
 * Avoid blank lines within functions.
 Git only considers a small window around changes, so if conflicting changes both involve a blank line above them or below them, you'll end up in a scenario where one function is starting within another function and it's a nightmare to resolve.

   Besides avoiding the blank lines, you can also get into the habit of [writing Javadocs](https://www.jetbrains.com/help/idea/working-with-code-documentation.html).
-This will mean that everything has more context to it, and the ends of functions are kept in tact.
+This will mean that everything has more context to it, and the ends of functions are kept intact.

 * Update the documentation for your changes, in the same commit.
 Your repository can hold rich documentation in the form of [Markdown](https://guides.github.com/features/mastering-markdown/) and [PlantUML](https://plugins.jetbrains.com/plugin/7017-plantuml-integration).
 If anything is being refactored, your IDE will consider these in its search, as opposed to what happens if it's kept in eg Confluence − it goes stale, nobody knows that it's going stale, then it gets abandoned because it becomes easier to start again rather than updating it.